Black serif text that reads "Answers-FAQ."

 Check Testudo periodically to monitor the opening of new seats.

 Students must register for what is open, available, and what can be added to their schedule first.
-Students are expected to drop and add alternate sections of their other courses (wherever there is flexibility) to incorporate STEM lectures or labs that have limited seats.
+Students can expect to switch sections in courses they may have already added—wherever flexibility is evident on the Schedule of Classes (SOC)—to incorporate STEM lectures or labs that have limited seats and are time sensitive to complete.

 —then students must add themselves to any available waitlists once they have been opened by the appropriate academic department.
 Check Testudo periodically if a waitlist has yet to open.